-In some academic units, Postdoctoral Teaching Fellows may be hired outright.
-However, it is recognized that Postdoctoral Fellows who are hired without a teaching assignment may wish to obtain teaching experience.
 Postdoctoral Fellows should discuss their desire to participate in the teaching activities of the department with their supervising faculty member and with the Department Head.
 In cases of formal assignment of teaching duties, the Department Head will give the Postdoctoral Fellow an additional appointment as a Postdoctoral Teaching Fellow.
 In advance of making this type of appointment, Heads should be aware of any granting agency restrictions on the amount of teaching that can be assigned to the Postdoctoral Fellow.

-The University recognizes the right of staff to work in an environment free from harassment and discrimination.
+The university recognizes the right of staff to work in an environment free from harassment and discrimination.

-The University’s policy on discrimination and harassment addresses problems arising from grounds prohibited from discrimination under the Human Rights Code of British Columbia.
+Policy SC7 – Discrimination (pdf, formerly Policy #3) addresses problems arising from grounds prohibited from discrimination under the Human Rights Code of British Columbia.
 The prohibited grounds of discrimination include: age, ancestry, colour, family status, marital status, physical or mental disability, place of origin, political belief, race, religion, sex, sexual orientation and criminal conviction unrelated to employment.
 If there are any concerns related to discrimination or harassment, please bring them to the attention of the supervising faculty member or the Equity Office.

 The University’s statement on Respectful Environment for Students, Faculty and Staff addresses concerns an employee may have about personal harassment that does not involve prohibited grounds of discrimination covered under the Human Rights Code of British Columbia.
 Again, these concerns should be brought to the attention of the supervising faculty member or Head of Academic Unit for investigation and resolution in a timely manner.

 The best way to handle a problem between a postdoctoral fellow and his/her supervising faculty member is to identify it when it first arises, and collaborate on finding a solution.
 Unresolved problems may be brought to the attention of the Head of Academic Unit or the Equity Office.
-The Dean of the Faculty of Graduate Studies may act as an Ombudsperson in any dispute of a serious nature where a neutral third party may be required.
+The Dean of the Faculty of Graduate & Postdoctoral Studies may act as an Ombudsperson in any dispute of a serious nature where a neutral third party may be required.
 Faculty Relations can also be contacted at any time for assistance.

 Postdoctoral Fellow appointments at UBC can be renewed one year at a time, normally up to 3 years.
 With the Dean’s written approval, appointments may be extended for a further two one-year terms (i.e. up to a maximum of 5 years in total).

 Supervising faculty members should give reasonable notice (usually 3 months) to a Postdoctoral Fellow on their intention to renew or not to renew an appointment.
 Renewals must be confirmed in writing and if terms and conditions have changed, a new offer letter should be signed.
-Please review the documentation checklist to ensure all requirements are met.
+Please review the documentation checklist page to ensure all requirements are met.
 Keep in mind that foreign postdoctoral fellows may require 4 months’ notice to renew their work permit.